WARNING: CYTOKINE RELEASE SYNDROME AND NEUROLOGICAL TOXICITIES

 KYMRIAH™ (tisagenlecleucel) is available at select treatment centers across the United States.
 See below to find the nearest KYMRIAH Treatment Center for your patients and begin collaborating on their treatment.
 Some of these treatment centers are ready to administer KYMRIAH today, while others will be ready soon.
 For more information, please contact the treatment center.

 Please note that the KYMRIAH Treatment Centers listed here are only those that have authorized their participation on our website.
-Call KYMRIAH CARES™ at 1-844-4KYMRIAH (1-844-459-6742) to find out if there are additional KYMRIAH Treatment Centers closer to your patient.
+For more information, including the age of patients treated, please contact the treatment center or KYMRIAH CARES™ at 1-844-4KYMRIAH (1-844-459-6742).

 Novartis does not provide or supervise medical care furnished through these treatment centers, which are independently owned and operated.

 Please check back as this list will be updated regularly with newly certified locations.

 KYMRIAH is a CD19-directed genetically modified autologous T cell immunotherapy indicated for the treatment of patients up to 25 years of age with B-cell precursor acute lymphoblastic leukemia (ALL) that is refractory or in second or later relapse.